thesofakillers/thesofakillers.github.io/content/about.md

 other countries due to my parents' career.
 In my free time, I enjoy tinkering on side projects, playing football, bouldering, reading and attempting to make and/or play music.
-I like to talk and think about AI, the future, alternative ways of living, transport, city-planning and Italy.
+I like to talk and think about AI, the future, alternative ways of living, culture and Italy.
 My favourite artistic period is probably "Modern" (~ 1860 - 1945).
 For what I listen to, checkout my [last.fm](https://www.last.fm/user/giuliostarace).
 For what I watch, checkout my [letterboxd](https://letterboxd.com/thesofakillers/).
 For what I read, checkout